Automattic/jetpack/readme.txt

 * Connnection Flow: ongoing work to improve the reliability of the connection between your site and WordPress.com.
 * Connection Flow: improve detection of hosting environments for better communication with WordPress.com.
+* General: avoid any login issues when using other plugins that may interact with cookies on your site.
 * Gutenberg: avoid any layout issues that may appear in the block editor when using the latest version of the Gutenberg plugin.
 * Related Posts: ensure that any filters customizing the display of Related Posts also apply to posts displayed with the AMP plugin.
 * Sharing: do not output Jetpack's Open Graph Meta Tags if the Complete Open Graph plugin is present on your site.